stevsics/assembly_6d_pose/README.md

-# Assembly 6D pose Estimation Dataset demo code
+# Assembly 6D Pose Estimation Dataset Demo Code

 This repository provides code that demonstrates how to use the Assembly 6D Pose Estimation dataset.
 The dataset contains RGB-D images with ground truth annotations.